 Every resident should feel that they have received excellent customer service when dealing with us and should be able to easily connect with us whenever they want.
 In most cases we should be able to meet their needs first time around.
-To do this we will need to work with our residents to get feedback, as well as analysing the information provided by people using our services.
+To do this, we will need to work with our residents to get feedback, as well as analysing the information provided by people using our services.

 We need to transform our approach to business intelligence and insight.
-The Council and its partners collect and store vast amounts of data on our citizens, businesses and communities that we use as part of our everyday service delivery and transform into intelligence to inform service planning.
+The council and its partners collect and store large amounts of data on our citizens. businesses and communities that we use as part of our everyday service delivery and transform into intelligence to inform service planning.
 However much of this data is fragmented and underused - we need to unlock the potential of our data giving staff the power to make better informed decisions to deliver better outcomes for our citizens and communities.
+We will ensure that we fully adhere to data protection laws and best practice, and continue to take these responsibilities seriously.